G-EE-Group/g-ee/Scripts/WebScrapers/ATT Web Scraper/README.md

 Date Due
 Data Usage

-And them deposit these metrics into InfluxDB via the InfluxDB API.
+And then deposit these metrics into InfluxDB via the InfluxDB API.

 This script applies to AT&T home internet users only.